decadanse/decadanse/README.md

 - Me on NotABug.org https://notabug.org/decadanse

 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... e-mail or via Twitter

 <!---